-For about a year, my kids have relentlessly asked for a dog, and recently my wife and I agreed to go look and get more information.
+For about a year, my kids relentlessly asked for a dog, and my wife and I finally agreed to go look and get more information.
 Our plan was to see what kinds of dogs were available and how much they cost so that we’d be ready to buy one after we move into a bigger apartment.
 Before my wife left, we reviewed the 1-step plan together one last time: Step 1.
 Do not buy a dog.

 As you probably guessed, my wife did not follow our simple plan… Nope, she came home with a red Shih-Poo puppy!